AllWize/allwize/examples/slave/README.md

 Simple slave that sends an auto-increment number every 5 seconds.

+You can enable AES128 encryption using the external Arduino CryptoLibs library by Rhys Weatherley.
+To do so, pass the ALLWIZE_EXTERNAL_AES bluid flag and set the appropiate key in WIZE_ENCRYPT_KEY.

 Always remember to connect the antenna before powering the board!

 ## License